Wgarci4/Wgarci4/README.md

 - 👋 Hi, I’m @Wgarci4
 - 👀 I’m interested in sports, tech innovations and gravity law
-- 🌱 I’m currently learning how to code and make the best carbonara dish without bacon.
+- 🌱 I’m currently learning how to code and managing projects.
+I'm expert to eat carbonara dish without bacon.
-- 💞️ I’m looking to collaborate on creative projdcts in high growth companies
+- 💞️ I’m looking to collaborate on creative projects in high growth companies

 <!---
 Wgarci4/Wgarci4 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.